-A Walk in Bath or Shower or Wet Room : An accessible bathroom for the people with mobility issues is the most loved possession in a house or any public restroom.
-When it comes to design such a bathroom, there can be a confusion about the best option among the three – a walk in bath or shower or wet room.
+Choosing between a walk in bath or shower or wet room can be tricky.
+An accessible bathroom for people with mobility issues needs to be considered carefully.
+When it comes to design such a bathroom, there can be a confusion about the best option among the three.
+A walk in bath, a walk in shower enclosure or fully waterproof wet room.

 Though all three are focused to provide an easy access to the disabled people, each has their own advantages and limitations.
 Which option is best for you and your mobility restricted relative or friend, depends upon many factors, including mobility levels at present (and in the future), suitability of the bathroom and, of course, the budget.

 Since all the three options are for disabled people, they are bespoke bathing products.
 The expert consultants from Walk in Showers and Baths can understand all your requirements for a walk-in bath, showers or wet rooms.
 This consultation is free and can be arranged at your convenience.